Herbaciarz/NovelistJS/README.md

 ```
 const mongoUrl = 'mongodb://localhost:27017/test'
 ```
-Fill your information in config.json and account.json (key is a login, value in SHA256 cipher is a password) Start the server:
+Fill your information in config.json and account.json (key is a login, value in SHA256 hash is a password) Start the server:
 ```
 $ npm start